leonardofaria/leonardofaria.net/content/posts/2019/10/11/forcing-the-usage-of-yarn-and-at-a-specific-version.md

 npm install --ignore-scripts
 ```

-Moreover, you can use the [engines option](https://docs.npmjs.com/files/package.json#engines) of NPM to force a specific version of Node, and/or Yarn.
+Moreover, you can use the <A href="https://docs.npmjs.com/files/package.json#engines">engines option</A> of NPM to force a specific version of Node, and/or Yarn.
 Here is an example:

 ```js title="package.json"
 "engines": {